khanhnguyen15/project-madam-website/index.md

 # Sentimental Analysis

-We have the numbers figured out, but what about the sentiments?
-How do the quotes' sentimental attitudes of different genders appear in news sources?
+Not everything in the world is about business though...
+On a more emotional note, we want to explore the sentiment present in these quotes: are they mainly positive, negative or neutral?

 For this analysis, we compare quotes by their sentiment scores, which can take up values between -1 and 1.
 A sentiment score of 0 can be regarded as a neutral quote, while positive and negative scores represent positive and negative quotes respectively.
-A higher positive score means the quote has a higher positive tone and content, and vice-versa for the negative score.

 <iframe src="plots/sent_vs_time_allgenders.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>